MaceWindu/sourcemap-tools/README.md

 This is a fork of [microsoft/sourcemap-toolkit](https://github.com/microsoft/sourcemap-toolkit) project that solves following outstanding issues with original project:

-- no active development is done anymore for original project
+- no active development is done anymore for original project, mostly support-only changes for use inside MS teams
 - no nuget publishing for recent changes: [#64](https://github.com/microsoft/sourcemap-toolkit/issues/64)
 - lack of support for modern frameworks (.net core): [#57](https://github.com/microsoft/sourcemap-toolkit/issues/57)
 - lack of support for ES6+: [#66](https://github.com/microsoft/sourcemap-toolkit/issues/66)